pi314/warawara/doc/warawara_colors.rst

 RGB range (``range(16, 232)``) and Grayscale range (``range(232,256)``)
 are defined as not compatible to each other.

-Keyword argument ``reverse=True`` / ``reverse=False`` could be provided to reverse the result.
+Keyword argument ``reverse=True`` could be specified to reverse the result.

 For ColorHSV colors, keyword argument ``clockwise=True`` / ``clockwise=False``
-could be provided to force the gradient sequence to be clockwise or counter-clockwise.
+could be specified to force the gradient sequence to be clockwise or counter-clockwise.
-If not specified, shortest path is attempted.
+If not specified, a shorter gradient sequence is preferred.